Metrik: 2016–2018: Life/Thrills

-2019–present: Ex Machina
+2019–2022: Ex Machina

 In April 2019, the song "Hackers" was released, revealing a less mainstream approach, and in September Metrik released "Gravity".

 Amongst other Hospital Records artists, he performed at "Hospitality Berlin" on 13 April 2019, "Hospitality Summer BBQ" on 4 May 2019, at "Hospitality Bristol BBQ" on 8 June 2019 and "Hospitality In The Park" on 21 September 2019.
 Festival appearances included "A Weird & Wonderful Day Out" and Beat-Herder, he also performed at Fabric on 24 May 2019.

-In February 2020, Metrik released "We Are The Energy" via Hospital Records.
+In February 2020, Metrik released "We Are the Energy" via Hospital Records.
 In June 2020, his third studio album, Ex Machina was released along the single "Parallel" which features Grafix.
 In July, Metrik released a new song featuring ShockOne, titled "Dying Light".

 Metrik was voted best producer of 2020 in the Drum&BassArena Awards.

+April 2022 saw Metrik release "Skyline", a collaboration with Grafix which also featured on Grafix's album Half Life.

+2023: New music

+In January 2023 Metrik released the single "Immortal", followed by "Fall to the Dust" in June and "Abyss" in November.
+All three tracks feature Metrik's lead vocal and include metal influences.